jonaslindemann/modern_fortran_book/docs/source/chapter_fortran.rst

     \label{table:formatkoder}
     \end{table}

 During output a invisible cursor is moved from left to right.
 The format specifiers TR:math:`n` and T:math:`n` are used to move this cursor.
 TR:math:`n` moves the cursor :math:`n` positions to the right from the previous position.
-T:math:`n` places the cursor at position :math:`n`.
-Figure~\ref{fig:format_positiong} shows how this can be used in a write-statement.
+T:math:`n` places the cursor at position :math:`n`. :numref:`fig-format-positioning` shows how this can be used in a write-statement.

 .. figure:: ../../images/format_positioning.svg
    :width: 100 %
    :alt: Positioning of output in Fortran 90/95
+   :name: fig-format-positioning

    Positioning of output in Fortran 90/95